dalibra/dl-project-2023/README.md

 We expected that our approach increases the accuracy of fake news detection compared to existing methods.

 ## Usage
-All the losses are implenented in `utils.py` as separate classes.
-You can find the execution in `experiments.ipynb`.
+You can find the execution in `.ipynb` files of corresponding folders, for example, experiments for web scarping are in `scraper/web_scarping_experiments.ipynb`.

+## Main results

+## Conclusion

 ## Team True NLP Detectives:
 - Alexander Kharitonov